 - Take care of your sender reputation.
 Sender reputation is a score assigned to a sender based on the quality of email campaigns, their frequency, volume, and user interaction.
 Avoid sending too many emails or too often because it gives a negative signal to ESP filters, and your future emails will be considered spam.

 - Use proper authentication instruments.
 Make sure the bulk email service you use passes authentication correctly with DKIM and SPF checks.
 SendPulse provides users with a reliable SMTP server ensuring your emails will get to the subscribers’ inbox.

 - Check emails for spam.
 Use email spam checkers — tools that enable you to predict the reaction of most popular ESPs to your email, get feedback about it, and make changes before actually sending.

 - Work on having a high open-rate.
 A subject line mainly forms the open rate, so make it engaging, intriguing, and what’s more critical — relevant to the content of the email.
 Email campaigns with a high open-rate indicate that subscribers like your emails, which ensures excellent email deliverability.

 - Make relevant content.
 Send relevant newsletters and promotions with the help of personalization and segmentation.
 Divide your audience into groups with something in common like age, gender, location, and add more value to your emails.

 - Opt-in users.
 The law requires to send email only to users who willingly provided you with their email addresses.
 Use a double opt-in method to ensure the subscribers are engaged people who will less likely mark your email as spam.

 - Use a reliable bulk email service.
 Usually, when sending bulk emails with your servers, you have to take care of managing the infrastructure and the reputation of your server.
-Bulk email service takes this grunt work from you.
+Bulk email provider takes this grunt work from you.
 SendPulse sure does!